MicrosoftDocs/learn/learn-pr/azure/modify-azure-resource-manager-template-reuse/includes/7-exercise-use-tags-parameter-files.md

     },
     ```

-1. Use this parameter to tag your Storage account resource.
+1. Use this parameter to tag your storage account resource.
 Change the ```tags:``` attribute in the resource definition:

     ```json
     "tags": "[parameters('resourceTags')]",